-When we refer to “Non-GMO Sourced,” we are using “GMO” as the term most widely used and understood in the US, though there are varying definitions.
-As such, a genetically modified organism (GMO) is an organism in which the genetic material has been altered in a way that does not occur through traditional cross-breeding methods in order to introduce new traits or characteristics.
+When we refer to “Non-GMO Sourced,” we are using “GMO” as the term most widely used and understood in the US.
+We use the term “GMO” synonymous with the term “Bioengineered.”
+Our Non-GMO Sourced standard goes beyond the National Bioengineered Food Disclosure Standard, which states: “Bioengineered Food means a food that contains genetic material that has been modified through in vitro recombinant deoxyribonucleic acid (rDNA) techniques and for which the modification could not otherwise be obtained through conventional breeding or found in nature.”
+Our standard includes all foods/food ingredients that are derived from a BE crop, regardless of whether there is detectable modified DNA present in the ingredient.
+As such, we define a genetically modified organism (GMO) as an organism in which the genetic material has been altered in a way that does not occur through traditional cross-breeding methods in order to introduce new traits or characteristics.

 “Non-GMO Sourced” refers to non-GMO according to the original crop source.
 This would include a crop that either is not commercially available as a GMO crop in the US or, if the option is available, is the non-GMO version of such crop.
 Traceability to the original non-GMO crop source is the key to our ingredient sourcing standard.